ml-for-rs/ml-for-rs.github.io/iclr2026/index.markdown

 #### Tiny paper track

 We welcome **tiny papers** (2 pages) that present focused contributions at the intersection of machine learning and remote sensing.
 Tiny papers may report modest but complete experimental results, introduce a fresh perspective with supporting evidence, offer a single theoretical insight, or propose new ideas and seek feedback from the community.
-This track is particularly intended to encourage participation from students and researchers who may be new to the remote sensing domain.
+This track is particularly intended to encourage participation from students and researchers who may be new to the remote sensing domain and remote sensing researchers new to AI/ML.
 While not required, we encourage examples or applications related to **Brazil**, aligned with ICLR 2026’s location; submissions without this connection will not be penalized.

 #### Tutorials track